RonAvr/Calculator-server-code/README.md

 # Calculator-server-code

-An API for to calculate equation result.
+An API to calculate equation result.

 Deployed on heroku.